-Use 10 mg tilmicosin per kg body weight (corresponding to 1 ml of Milbotyl per 30 kg bodyweight).
+Use 10 mg tilmicosin per kg body weight (corresponding to 1 ml Apotil 300 mg/ml per 30 kg body weight).

-Cattle:
+Cattle: method of administration

-Method of administration:

-Withdraw the required dose from the vial and remove the syringe from the needle, leaving the needle in the vial.
-When a group of animals has to be treated, leave the needle in the vial to remove the subsequent doses.
-Restrain the animal and insert a separate needle subcutaneously at the injection site, preferably in a skinfold over the rib cage behind the shoulder.
-Attach the syringe to the needle and inject into the base of the skinfold.
+Withdraw the required dose from the vial and remove the syringe from the needle.
+When a group of animals is to be treated, leave the needle in the vial to remove the subsequent doses.
+Restrain the animal and insert a separate needle subcutaneously into the injection site, preferablyin a skinfold over the rib cage behind the shoulder.
+Attach the syringe to the needle and inject into the base of the skin fold.
 Do not inject more than 20 ml per injection site.

-Sheep:
+Sheep: method of administration

-Method of administration:

-Accurate weighing of lambs is important to avoid overdosage.
-The use of a 2ml or smaller syringe will improve accurate dosing.
+Accurate weighing of lambs is important to avoid overdosing.
+The use of a 2-ml or smaller syringe improves accurate dosing.